French Opera Cake Recipe

 Troubleshooting over-whipped egg whites

 The most common mistake is over whipping the egg whites.
 If this happens, the egg whites will be too dry and they won’t fold properly into the batter.
-Instead of being smooth, it’ll look kind of chunky, like the photo below.

-The recipe starts by folding ⅓ of the egg whites into the batter.
-If it doesn’t fold in smoothly and looks chunky, then add an extra egg white to the bowl of whipped egg whites and beat it for like 10-15 seconds, just until it’s incorporated.
-It should look a little less dry but should still hold firm peaks.
-Then proceed with the rest of the recipe.
+If it doesn’t fold in smoothly and looks chunky, then we’re just going to rehydrate the egg whites by adding an extra egg white to the bowl of whipped egg whites and beating it for like 10-15 seconds, just until it’s incorporated.

 What pan to bake the sponge in